 The case was not straightforward as one applicant is a lawyer but the other is currently furloughed.
 We required a lender who would be happy to take the client’s back-to-work salary into account.
 To allow them to proceed with the full loan.

 To further complicate matters, the clients needed the mortgage to be on a part-interest only, part-repayment basis.
-This approach makes sense as our clients intend to downsize in later life, using the funds from the sale of the property to pay back the outstanding capital and purchase a smaller home to live in.
-It meant that despite moving to a much bigger property, their mortgage payments would be lower than their previous mortgage payments.
+This approach makes sense as our clients intend to downsize in later life.
+Using the funds from the sale of the property to pay back the outstanding capital and purchase a smaller home to live in.
+It meant that despite moving to a much bigger property, their Professional mortgage payments would be lower than their previous mortgage payments.

 After sourcing the mortgage market, we identified a lender who would agree to our clients borrowing £880,000 on a part-interest only, part-repayment basis, even though one of the clients had been furloughed.

-The application process: To support the mortgage application, the first client supplied us with evidence of their income and the second with a letter from their employer with details of their back-to-work salary following furlough, as well as proof of identity.
-We were delighted to inform our clients that the lender had issued a formal mortgage offer for the full amount requested.
+To support the mortgage application, the first client supplied us with evidence of their income and the second with a letter from their employer with details of their back-to-work salary following furlough, as well as proof of identity.

 Property value: £1.21m Loan amount: £880,995 LTV: 72% Rate: 1.61% fixed for two years Lender product fee: £995 Monthly payment: £1671.71